Buzzer (internet)

-Buzzer (buzzer, pendengung) is an Indonesian word used to refer to a person who works to "buzz" certain messages or perspectives with regards to a certain issue, opinion, or brand, in order to make the opinion appear as common as possible.
-Buzzer attempts to influence public opinion to align with a cause.
+Buzzer (buzzer, pendengung) is an Indonesian internet slang word used to refer to a person who works to "buzz" certain messages or perspectives with regards to a certain issue, opinion, or brand, in order to make the opinion appear as common as possible.
+Buzzers also regularly spread propaganda by using biased language.
 Scholars have differing opinion on how to regard buzzers in terms of their use of accounts: some argue that buzzers exclusively refer to sockpuppet operators; while others argue that buzzers may use influencer accounts, if not both.
 Scholars also differ over compensation: some argue that buzzers refer only to those paid by money (then known as buzzeRp); while others argue that buzzers can have non-monetary compensation such as position, social relations, patronage, as well as conviction and commitment to the cause.

-Buzzers who are involved in the political perspectives are often referred to as political buzzer (buzzer politik).